CAREER OPPORTUNITIES

 Why AHB?

 At AHB kids love to come to school each day, teachers love their jobs, and parents are our biggest fans.
-It’s a community school where everyone pitches in to advance our mission for the good of the children!
+It’s a small community school where everyone pitches in to advance our mission for the good of the children!
 A condensed weekly and yearly schedule encourages a better work-life balance for both students and staff.

-• 3+ years of administrative assistant experience
+• 3+ years of experience working in a school or similar setting

 Responsibilities